JuxhinDB/poolparty/README.md

 - [ ] Documentation and Examples
 - [ ] Unit and Integration Tests
 - [ ] Performance Optimization

+#### Future goals

+There are a couple of major changes I'd like to make if things do progress.

+* Refactor communication to purely rpc.
+This will enable remote-workers, more inline with erlang's distributed, fault-tolerant, scalable systems.
+It will also do away with existing hacks to get results propagated back to clients.

+* Supervisor trees.
+Right now we are assuming a single supervisor, with a flat hierarachy of workers.
+This should change to effectively support a supervision tree.

+Contributions are welcome!

 ## Usage